Kris Bryant Player Props: Rockies vs. Nationals

 Nationals Pitching Rankings

-- The 7.1 strikeouts per nine innings put together by the Nationals pitching staff ranks 27th in the league.
+- The pitching staff for the Nationals has a collective seven K/9, the third-worst in MLB.

-- The Nationals' 5.07 team ERA ranks 21st among all league pitching staffs.
+- The Nationals have a 5.18 team ERA that ranks 22nd across all league pitching staffs.

-- The Nationals surrender the fifth-most home runs in baseball (14 total, 1.8 per game).
+- The Nationals give up the fifth-most home runs in baseball (15 total, 1.7 per game).

-- Williams (0-1) makes the start for the Nationals, his second of the season.
+- Kuhl (0-0) starts for the Nationals, his second of the season.

-- In his last time out on Monday, the righty tossed five innings against the Tampa Bay Rays, giving up three earned runs while surrendering six hits.
+- The right-hander last appeared on Tuesday against the Tampa Bay Rays, when he threw five innings, allowing four earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.